Are you stuck in a combative relationship?

 You will still probably regress from time to time, but keep staying vigilant and little by little you will completely stamp out the aggressive behavior.

-If Your Partner is The Aggressor
+If Your Partner Is Combative: Show Them The Alternative

-The vast majority of people will welcome you as their liberator when you’ll be the one who can welcome them for who they are.
-Deep down, we all naturally long for a place and a relationship where we can let our guard down and be loved for who we are.
+But deep down, we all naturally long for a place and a relationship where we can let our guard down and be loved for who we are.

 To show how we will move away from the Instagram example and use the situation from the video where she rudely refused to give him his pen: